OSU-NLP-Group/AmpleGCG/README.md

   <img src="https://img.shields.io/badge/AmpleGCG-black?style=flat&logo=python&logoColor=rgb" alt="AmpleGCG Badge">
 </a>

+## 🚨Updates🚨

+- August 1st, 2024: Release of **AmpleGCG-plus**

+We are excited to announce the release of **AmpleGCG-plus**, an enhanced version of AmpleGCG designed to produce customized GCG suffixes.
+This upgrade introduces two significant improvements:

+1. **Enhanced Data Quality**: We've utilized a more effective and cost-efficient evaluator, harmbench-cls, in our OTF pipeline to collect higher-quality training datasets.

+2. **Enhanced Data Quantity**: Instead of sampling 200 suffixes for each query, **AmpleGCG-plus** now utilizes all available collected training pairs.

+Given that, we've developed two specialized versions of **AmpleGCG-plus**, tailored for Llama-2-chat and GPT-series models with more details in [Model Descriptions](#model-descriptions).

+Both AmpleGCG-**plus** variants demonstrate superior performance compared to the original AmpleGCG when evaluated on AdvBench.

+- July 20th: Acceptance to COLM

+We are thrilled to anounce that our [paper](https://arxiv.org/abs/2404.07921) is accepted at [COLM 2024](https://colmweb.org/)

+---

 ## Reproducibility and Codes
 This repository hosts the source code of **Augmented GCG**, which extends the capabilities of GCG by overgenerating samples alongside the GCG optimizations.
 Our work builds upon the foundational [GCG](https://github.com/llm-attacks/llm-attacks) work, and we express our deep appreciation for their open-source release.